How I Hacked Back Into My Server Through a Media Player

 I spent some time trying everything from the client side.
 Different keys, different algorithms, forcing specific signature types.
 I generated fresh keys and tried those.
 I tried from my laptop, from the OpenWrt router on the same LAN.
 I watched the verbose SSH output cycle through every key in my agent - seven of them - each one offered and rejected, until the server disconnected me with Too many authentication failures.
 I stripped it down to a single key.
 Still rejected.
 I forced algorithm negotiation.
 Still rejected.

 I didn’t know what was wrong.
 The SSH config could have changed during the update, though there was no obvious reason it would - I hadn’t touched it, and pacman doesn’t overwrite modified config files.
 Permissions on my .ssh directory could have shifted.
 The new OpenSSH version might have dropped support for my key type.
-I was debugging blind, with no way to see the server side of the conversation.
+I was debugging blind.

 The only clue was that sshd was clearly running and accepting connections - it just wouldn’t let me in.

 I was weeks away from getting home, at minimum.
-I had personal documents on that server I needed, ongoing side projects, and a Home Assistant VM that controlled parts of my home - covers, windows, power, climate and more - which I relied on managing remotely.
-This wasn’t something I could shrug off and deal with later.
+I had personal documents on that server I needed, ongoing side projects, and a Home Assistant VM that controlled parts of my home - covers, windows, power, climate.
+I had to get back in.

 I started checking what else was reachable on the server.
 Port by port, service by service.
 Most things were down - my containers hadn’t survived the reboot, Samba was broken, Home Assistant was gone.

 But one service was up: Jellyfin, my media server, listening on port 8096.
 I could reach the web UI through my VPN and log in.
-Jellyfin wasn’t exposed to the internet - it was only reachable through my VPN.
+Jellyfin wasn’t exposed to the internet.

 A few weeks earlier, I’d been tinkering with Jellyfin’s plugin system and its REST API for an unrelated project.
 I’d generated an API key, played with the endpoints, and gotten a sense of how plugins are loaded - .NET assemblies that Jellyfin discovers and runs inside its own process with the service user’s permissions.